Main Content

 What School District Serves Liberty, MO?

 The district has earned multiple state athletic championships across several sports while maintaining strong academic outcomes.
-Liberty also hosts William Jewell College — a private liberal arts college known regionally as the “Harvard of the Midwest” — plus several private K-12 options.
+Liberty also hosts William Jewell College — a private liberal arts college — plus several private K-12 options.

 How Much Does a Home in Liberty, MO Cost?